ssc-oscar/plots/README.md

 # Obtaining and plotting language and dependency trends

-1. First extract relevant parts of the data (see grepNew.pbs)
+1. First extract relevant parts of the data (see grepNew.pbs and overview/deps/b2pkgs*)
 1. Next calculate relevants stats
 ```
 ver=N